sarahbeth94/sleap-bombus-castes/README.md

 # sleap-bombus-castes
-Python code used for 'Field realistic pesticide exposure disrupts caste-specific development and colony performance in bumblebees'
+Python code used for 'Caste-Specific Vulnerability: Pesticide Exposure Differentially Impacts Caste Development and Colony Performance in Bumblebees'

 # 🐝 Bumblebee Behavior Analysis from SLEAP Tracking